KauzClay/docs-tap/supply-chain/development/tutorials/deploy-your-first-workload.hbs.md

    > as the registry details.
 These entries are not part of the `generate` command output because that
    > is something a platform engineer does not want a developer to override.
    >
-   > This results in a much smaller `Workload` spec and one that only has values that a developer can
+   > This causes a much smaller `Workload` specification that only has values that a developer can
    > provide for the `SupplyChain`.
 This helps to keep the platform engineering role and the developer
    > role separate.